DST Start 2022: US and Canada

 Canadians Are Ditching the Switch

-Some Canadian provinces and territories are also ditching the switch in favor of permanent DST:
+Some Canadian provinces and territories also want to ditch the switch in favor of permanent DST.

-- Ontario passed Bill 214, Time Amendment Act in November 2020.
+- In Ontario, the Time Amendment Act (Bill 214) was passed in 2020.
 The bill puts Ontario on permanent DST as long as Quebec and New York do the same.

 In 2019, more than 93% of British Columbians answered in favor of keeping the province on permanent DST.
-However, Premier John Horgan has said he will wait to see whether neighboring Washington, Oregon, and California go ahead with their proposals to scrap DST.
+B.C. is still waiting to see if Washington, Oregon, and California go ahead with their proposals to scrap DST.

 Mexico DST Divided

 Set Clocks Back or Ahead?